Heptazhou/screenFetch/README.md

-# screenFetch - The Bash Screenshot Information Tool
+# screenfetch

-## What is screenFetch?
+## What is screenfetch?

-screenFetch is a "Bash Screenshot Information Tool".
+screenfetch is a "Bash Screenshot Information Tool".
 This handy Bash script can be used to generate one of those nifty terminal theme information + ASCII distribution logos you see in everyone's screenshots nowadays.
 It will auto-detect your distribution and display an ASCII